-There is no prison inside the Vatican walls.
-Gabriele is being held in room inside the tiny Vatican police station.
+Because there is no prison inside the Vatican walls, Gabriele is being held in a room inside the tiny Vatican police station.

-Pope Benedict XVI's seven-year papacy has been consumed by very public scandal.
+Pope Benedict XVI's seven-year papacy has been consumed by public scandal.

-On Sunday, the Pope faced demonstrators accusing him of covering up evidence in the mysterious 1983 disappearance of the young daughter of a Vatican employee thought to be buried beneath the Vatican in the tomb of a mafia don.
+The pope faced demonstrators Sunday accusing the Vatican of covering up evidence in the mysterious 1983 disappearance of the young daughter of a Vatican employee once thought to be buried in the tomb of a mafia don.